Sadykow/JA1-Analysis/III_Conclussion/Results.md

 > > Because I was lazy to implement it from first principal.
 I still am.
 We got rid of Statefull models

 > P53-4, “able 3.10 for Model №4 takes results from a single cycle only, same as 3.9, since there is no straightforward way to validate across all cycles (marked with ∗ symbol) “, why?
 Is this is due to the model being stateful, using a custom training loop where you manually reset the state when appropriate and handling data shuffling yourself can easily fix this issue.
+> > Stateful Model 4 was removed completely.
+It is easier to ignore it, rather waise more time implementing.

 > P54, “Model №2 had better results in avoiding overfitting since it used two optimisers for quick adjustment and tuning.”, was this observed consistently, or was this just a lucky training run?
 Model No 2 also has a different architecture, so is the improvement the result of the optimiser or the network?